kwy518/academic-kickstart/content/home/experience.md

   date_start = "2020-05-25"
   date_end = "2020-08-01"
   description = """
-  * Worked on enhancing the GPU utilization of the AI application on **Azure Kubernetes**
+  * Dockerized and deployed AI applications to **Azure Kubernetes**, implemented an **Azure DevOps** pipeline to create a volume with Azure Files share in AKS which then speed up on loading AI model and thus saved 50% of the deployment time
-  * Dockerized and deployed AI applications on **Azure Kubernetes**
-  * Implemented Azure Kubernetes GPU nodes auto-scaling which is currently running on AICS and saving 70% of AKS cost
+  * Designed and developed an RESTful API of **Azure Kubernetes** GPU nodes auto-scaling; implemented by **Flask**, Celery, Redis and AKS Python SDK; It is running on medical image processing project which serves hundreds of users and saving 60% of the cost of AKS cluster
-  * Developed a python Flask website using **Celery** as a message queue, **Redis** as the database, then deployed on AKS
+  * Applied **tensorflow serving** to achieve task batching on the training part of the AI application and thus decreased 5% of the process time

   """

 [[experience]]